test-kitchen/test-kitchen/README.md

 When you use test-kitchen your test config and the tests themselves live along-side the cookbook within the cookbook repository.
 To get started, install the test-kitchen gem.
 This makes available the `kitchen` command which is the main way you will interact with test-kitchen.
-It is modelled closely on the vagrant cli.
+It is modelled loosely on the vagrant cli.

     $ gem install test-kitchen